emdeh/azurebot/echo_bot/README.md

 ## starting the Virtual Environment and launching the app

+###
+*See this page for how to set up the virtual environment but you have it configured at /Documents/azurebot/*

 1. `cd` into the azurebot repo on a cmd line.
 2. Run `venv\Scripts\activate.bat`.
 3. `cd` into the echo_bot dir.